facebook/react/docs/docs/cross-origin-errors.md

 >
 > The following section applies only to the development mode of React.
 Error handling in production mode is done with regular try/catch statements.

-In [development mode](https://facebook.github.io/react/docs/optimizing-performance.html), React uses a global `error` event handler to preserve the "Pause on exceptions" behavior of browser DevTools.
+In [development mode](https://facebook.github.io/react/docs/optimizing-performance.html), React uses a global `error` event handler to preserve the "pause on exceptions" behavior of browser DevTools.
 It also logs errors to the developer console.

 If an error is thrown from a [different origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) the browser will mask its details and React will not be able to log the original error message.
 This is a security precaution taken by browsers to avoid leaking sensitive information.

-If you trust the scripts you're running you can ask the browser to bypass the same-origin policy in a secure way.
-Doing this can help simplify the development/debugging process.
+You can simplify the development/debugging process by ensuring that errors are thrown with a same-origin policy.
 Below are some common causes of cross-origin errors and ways to address them.

 ### CDN